leba-instrument/leba-manuscript/README.md

 - Open **leba-manuscript.Rproj** using RStudio.

-- In the Rstudio console open **manuscript.Rmd**
+- In the Rstudio console open **manuscript.Rmd**.

 - The second chunk in the `manuscript.Rmd` is deactivated.
 Run this manually for the very first time you are knitting to install all packages.

--   Once all the packages are installed try knitting
+-   Once all the packages are installed try knitting in PDF.

 - Supplementary files are provided in a separate .docx file named `Supplementary_Materials.docx`.